 To find a person to co-found a company with she set up an organization called Founder Dating in Silicon Valley that connects people that are looking for co-founders.
 With the help of the organization, she got herself a partner and helped many other people find theirs as well.

 Another way to make yourself more attractive is volunteering.
 When you volunteer at organizations like Products That Count you can connect with people, network and create opportunities.
 You may very well find your next job there.

 After you’ve done “the art and science of reinventing yourself,” you need to let things happen for you and according to Moatti’s words “let it go.”
-Just let things happen for you.
+Just let things happen to you.

 Three steps to raise your profile